dippy2214/Unity-Audio-Visualiser/README.md

 The script would create a bunch of cubes , which at first I would change the scale of to see how my audio bands were working.
 My code didn't yet break the data down into bands, but instead used 512 samples, which represent exact frequencies I was taking data from (we need to take data from specific points at some stage to get a number from the fast forier transforms).
-To start with I just tested these samples, which were evenly spaced through the frequency range of the audio file.
+To start with I just tested these samples, which were evenly spaced through the frequency range of the audio file, and this produced some good (albeit not quite pretty yet) results.

+### 🤠 I Was In A Band